mjhea0/swig-primer/README.md

 ### Basics

-First, we can pass variables from our route handlers directly to the templates.
+First, we can pass variables from our route handlers/view functions directly to the templates.

 Update the *index.html* file: